 First we need to break down the example.
 We know the terms you will spend at school (i.e terms=72).
 And we also know how much you will earn each term (pay=100).
 So we can use the while statement as follows.

-#include<iostream> using namespace std; int totalAllowance(int schoolTerms, int allowances) { int terms=schoolTerms; int pay=allowances ; int totalPay=0; int t=1; // T is a specific term of the 72 while(t<=terms) { totalPay=totalPay+pay; //add the allowance for each term to the total t++; //increament the term by one } return totalPay; } int main() { int terms=72; int pay=100; cout<<"The total allowance for your school time is US$ " < <totalAllowance(terms,pay)<<endl; return 0; }
+#include<iostream> using namespace std; int totalAllowance(int schoolTerms, int allowances) { int terms=schoolTerms; int pay=allowances ; int totalPay=0; int t=1; // T is a specific term of the 72 while(t<=terms) { totalPay=totalPay+pay; //add the allowance for each term to the total t++; //increament the term by one } return totalPay; } int main() { int terms=72; int pay=100; cout<<"The total allowance for your school time is US$ " < <totalAllowance(terms,pay)<<endl; return 0; } | The total allowance for your school time is US$7200 |

 do..while statement